As if you need another reminder that it is, in fact, 2020, you got it last week.

-The return of major sports has already aided the Colorado sports betting market.
+The return of major sports has already aided the CO sports betting market.

 The August handle got a massive boon from the return of MLB, the NBA and NHL.
 Since the NFL kicked off earlier this month, one would expect that number to jump.
 Even though the Denver Broncos are off to a rough start as the injuries pile up, betting on the Broncos will be at or near the top of the September handle.

 What is the potential impact on the Colorado market?

 As Farahi noted, some fans only care about the University of Colorado, Colorado State University, Air Force and the University of Wyoming (there are a ton of Cowboys fans across the Front Range).